xddxdd/blog/source/_posts/en/article/modify-computer/robomaster-bugs-in-development.lantian/index.md

 Key Sequence Error in DJI Documentation
 ---------------------------------------

-The status of 4 keys (Q, E, Shift and Ctrl) are sent as 4 bits to the development board with one-to-one correspondence.
-The document states that the order from high bit to low bit is Q, E, Shift and Ctrl, but actual test shows that it is Ctrl, Shift, E and Q.
+The status of 4 keys (Q, E, Shift, and Ctrl) are sent as 4 bits to the development board with one-to-one correspondence.
+The document states that the order from high bit to low bit is Q, E, Shift, and Ctrl, but an actual test shows that it is Ctrl, Shift, E, and Q.

 (Almost hit by the robot)